yqx7150/FSPI-DM/README.md

 # Checkpoints
 We provide pretrained checkpoints of the dog.
 You can download pretrained models from [Baidu cloud] (https://pan.baidu.com/s/1IYIG5fQ_Ju_iRAbX455dSg) Extract the code (FSPI)

-# Sample
-The FSPI undersampling code and corresponding  Fourier base pattern will be released later.

 # Dataset
 * The data set used to train the model in this experiment comes from https://www.kaggle.com/datasets/unmoved/30k-cats-and-dogs-150x150-greyscale/data.
 We have extracted some uncontaminated images as training set, validation set and test set.
 Corresponds to "Training_set", "Validation_set" and "Test_set" in the warehouse
 * The dog data used in the paper is located in the "Paper_data_dog" folder in the warehouse